openshift-labs/learn-katacoda/middleware/debezium-getting-started/03-streaming-data-from-database.md

 a new message will be sent to the associated topic

-``oc exec my-cluster-kafka-0 -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic dbserver1.inventory.customers --from-beginning --max-messages 5``{{execute}}
+``oc exec -c kafka my-cluster-kafka-0 -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic dbserver1.inventory.customers --from-beginning --max-messages 5``{{execute}}

     ...
     {